jeffharrell/minicart/README.md

 Questions or comments
 ---------------------

-We're working to create a perfect experience with the PayPal Mini Cart.
 If you have questions or suggestions, please use the [issue tracker](https://github.com/jeffharrell/MiniCart/issues) at Github.